gregor-torrence/kagemusha/readme.md

   * You will verify that unicode Strings are correctly handled.
   * You will verify that your font rendering can handle unicode.
-  * You will verify your layout can handle variation in rendered String width, because the translated Strings are wider.
+  * You will verify your layout can handle a wider variation of rendered String width.
-  * You will not need to learn another language, since the text still reads as English.
+  * You will not need to learn another language, since the text still reads as the same.

-Input strings from most European languages and Vietnamese are supported by stripping off the diacritical marks before translation.
+Unicode only supports wide character variants of plain ASCII characters.
+Despite that, the input strings can be from any language that uses mostly Roman letters.
+This includes nearly every European language as well as Vietnamese.
+These are supported by stripping off the diacritical marks before translation.
+The results can be described as serviceable, but certainly not lossless.

 The name is taken from the [1980 Kurosawa film](http://www.imdb.com/title/tt0080979/) in which a feudal Japanese lord is replaced with an impostor.

 ### Building the Executable ###

 1. Be certain you have git and a JDK 8 or later available on the command line.
-1. Clone out this repository and `cd` to the root of the checkout
+1. Clone this repository and `cd` to the root of the checkout
 1. Run `./gradlew clean test jar`.
 This will create the executable `build/lib/kagemusha.jar`.
 1. Copy the jar to where you would like to use it, or simply reference its full path when invoking java.
 Note that this is a "fat jar" that contains both the application and its dependencies.